Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Results

 The net effect of differences between the two supernova populations in terms of $\widehat{M_{\rm B}}$ and $\widehat{R_{\rm B}}$ can be effectively thought of as a step correction in the stretch parameter.
 This is shown on the right panel of Figure~\ref{data_comparison} which compares the mean Tripp-based corrected magnitude as a function of $x_{1}$ to the corresponding mean magnitude computed for our best-fit two-population model.
 We can see that a continuous transition between high- and low-stretch supernovae, which in the traditional modelling would requires adjusting a priori the unknown sharpness of the step correction, emerges naturally from a partial overlap of the two populations.
 An attempt to model the transition employing a single population model without any mass step in $x_{1}$ would necessitate using a non-linear magnitude-stretch relation \citep{Ginolin2024a}.
 The traditional Tripp calibration formula with $\alpha_{\rm T}=0.14$ provides a linear approximation of the observed magnitude-stretch relation (see the black dashed line on the right panels of Figure~\ref{data_comparison}).

 As shown on the right panel of Figure~\ref{data_comparison}, the mean Tripp-like corrected magnitude as a function of $x_{1}$ coincides closely with the fraction of massive ($M_{\star}>10^{10}M_{\odot}$) host galaxies as a function $x_{1}$.
 This correlation is not surprising and it reflects mutual relations between supernova stretch parameter, host-galaxy stellar environment and stellar mass.
 The stellar mass of $10^{10}M_{\odot}$ employed traditionally as a transition mass of the mass step correction is actually the mass scale which maximises the difference between relative fractions of old and young stellar environments \citep[see e.g.][]{Kauffmann2003}.
 From this point of view, the mass step correction can be thought of as an emergent relation which captures only partially the actual differences between environment-dependent properties of type Ia supernovae.
-Although it is instructive to think about the correspondence between supernova populations defined by the stretch parameter (as a proxy of supernova host-galaxy stellar population age) and the host stellar mass \citep{Brout2021}, these two ways of population modelling are far from being equivalent.
+Although it is instructive to think about the correspondence between supernova populations defined by the stretch parameter (as a proxy of supernova host-galaxy stellar population age) and the host stellar mass \citep{Brout2021}, these two ways of population modelling are far from being equivalent and result in different magnitude steps between supernova populations \citep{Briday2022}.
 While the old supernova population is dominated by high stellar-mass host galaxies (80 per cent), the young population includes both low and high stellar-mass host galaxies with comparable relative fractions.
+These properties can be modelled using supernova progenitor age as the primary variable \citep{Wiseman2023}.